The Basics Of Why Motorcycles Don't Start

-- Fuel - Presuming there's gas in the tank (you can hear it sloshing, or you might've even looked inside) you need to ensure there's an adequate supply of clean fuel going to the carburetor which there is more below on fuel quality and fuel supply to the engine so that's a good place to start if you're suspecting that the motor's not getting fuel.
+- Fuel - Presuming there's gas in the tank (you can hear it sloshing, or you might've even looked inside) you need to ensure there's an adequate supply of clean fuel reaching the carburetor or fuel injector(s) which there is more below on fuel quality and fuel supply to the engine including specific instructions for diagnosing a carbureted motorcycle, as well as how to diagnose the fuel injection system on fuel injected bikes so those are good places to start if you're suspecting that the engine's not getting fuel.

 - Compression - If you've got a dirt bike with little or no compression, you're wasting your time kicking or running the battery down and swapping spark plugs.
-Little or no compression generally means the top end is either pretty well done, or there's a leak around a sealing surface.
-If you're interested in learning about a compression test, you should probably take a look at the article elsewhere on Performing a Compression Test for more info on checking the top ends condition.
+Little or no compression generally means the top end is either worn out, or there's a leak around a sealing surface.
+If you're interested in learning about a compression test, you should take a look at the article elsewhere on Performing a Compression Test for more info on checking the top ends condition.

 If you're kicking a 2 stroke to death, or running the battery down repeatedly and swapping spark plugs but the dirt bike won't start, or is extremely hard to start and the bike has a reed block, the reeds may be in a less than ideal condition, as the reed petals do get worn on 2 strokes which results in the petals becoming flayed, broken, chipped, split, cracked or just not sealing well to the reed block but these conditions generally result in poor performance more so than leaving you left with a dirt bike that won't start.

-Should you find that the reeds are lifted and not sealing flat, do NOT flip them.
-Worn reeds should only be replaced, and never flipped otherwise the engine may be inhaling parts of the reed petal(s).
+Should you find that the reeds are lifted and not sealing flat, I can assure you that this is not why it's not starting so do NOT flip them over.
+Worn reeds should only be replaced, and never flipped, otherwise the engine may be inhaling parts of the reed petal(s).

 More About the Air Filter and the Intake Tract